Prince Harry & Meghan Markle Were Separated At Weekend Wedding On Duchess’s Birthday

 — Daily Mirror (@DailyMirror) August 6, 2018

 Among the morning festivities was a lunch at a country pub named The Anchor Inn located in the nearby village of Lower Froyle.
 The men in the wedding party sat in a private room by the name of the State Room that can seat 30 and has access to a private terrace.
-A witness to the occasion said there were perhaps ten others besides Harry and that each of them partook of a couple of drinks and lunch.
+A witness to the occasion said there were perhaps 10 others besides Harry and that each of them partook of a couple of drinks and lunch.
 The whole affair was private and low-key.

 “It was all very relaxed.
 They were in a private dining room off the restaurant, so Harry stayed there the whole time.
 He kept a very low-profile.
 He didn’t actually walk through the restaurant – they all came around the back.
 He seemed very relaxed and looked like he was having a good time.
 Everybody was very nice, they all seemed very pleasant.”

 Meghan is reported to have lunched with some of Prince Harry’s female friends at Bel & The Dragon which is located in Churt village about 20 minutes from The Anchor Inn.
-When she arrived at the church about 3 p.m. she chatted with friends outside the church before entering.
-When she departed, she did so hand-in-hand with Harry.
+When she arrived at the church about 3 p.m., she chatted with friends outside the church before entering.
+When she departed, she did so hand in hand with Harry.